The Twentieth Century Society

 Image: Jonathan Taylor

-This structurally pioneering Leisure Centre – inspired by the work of Kenzo Tange and Frei Otto – was designed by Trevor Skempton in 1976 and was reputedly one of the first buildings in the country to make use of Computer Aided Design.
-Named in honour of Richard Dunn, the local scaffolder turned boxer who fought Muhammad Ali for the heavyweight championship of the world, this tented ‘big top’ has been a landmark on the city skyline for over 40 years.
+This structurally pioneering Leisure Centre – inspired by the work of Kenzo Tange and Frei Otto – was designed by Trevor Skempton in the mid 1970s and was reputedly one of the first buildings in the country to make use of Computer Aided Design.
+Named in honour of hometown hero Richard Dunn, the local scaffolder turned boxer who fought Muhammad Ali for the heavyweight championship of the world, this tented ‘big top’ has been a landmark on the city skyline for over 40 years.

-The centre closed permanently in 2019 after the leisure facilities were relocated to a new sports centre nearby, leaving the building threatened with demolition until a last-ditch application by C20 Society saw the centre Grade II listed.
-Discussions are now ongoing about the potential future uses of this remarkable structure.
+The centre closed permanently in 2019 after the leisure facilities were relocated to a new sports centre nearby, leaving the building threatened with imminent demolition until a last-ditch application by C20 Society saw the building Grade II listed.
+Discussions are now ongoing about the future of the site, with C20 currently developing alternate for proposals for how this Bradford icon could be re-imagined.

 Bradford Law Courts – Napper, Collerton & Partners (1989-92)